Regular graphs of large girth and arbitrary degree: Introduction

 The values in the theorem are indicative, having been chosen for their readability.
 More precise values of $c(d)$ for each $d$ can be obtained, but they are of limited interest.
 More interesting is to mention that $c(d)\rightarrow \frac 4 3$ when $d$ becomes large.
-These values on $c(d)$ provide significantly better lower bounds for $\gamma_{d+1}$ than was previously known: $\gamma_{d+1}\ge c(d)$, improving upon $\gamma_{d+1} \ge 0,48$ in the case~4, and improving upon $\gamma_{d+1} \ge \frac 2 3$ in the case~3.
-The fact that $c(d)\le \frac 4 3$ shows that no further improvement can be expected from the trick introduced in the present paper (but this trick applied to the graphs of~\cite{Mo94} gives slightly better estimates sometimes, see the discussion ``Further improvement~1'' in Conclusion).
+These results on $c(d)$ provide significantly better lower bounds for $\gamma_{d+1}$ that was previously known $\gamma_{d+1}\ge c(d)$ improving upon $\gamma_{d+1} \ge 0.48$ in the case~2, and improving upon $\gamma_{d+1} \ge \frac 2 3$ in the case~3.
+The fact that $c(d)\le \frac 4 3$ shows that no further improvement can be expected from the trick introduced in the present paper.

 Furthermore, these explicit families of graphs do even better than what the probabilistic method~\cite{ErSa63} is able to achieve, namely a $\gamma_d\ge 1$.
-When dealing with Cayley graphs on $PGL_2(\F_q)$, it was proved in Theorem~9 of~\cite{GaHoShShVi09} that random Cayley graphs\footnote{the model of random Cayley graphs is described p.~2 of~\cite{GaHoShShVi09}} have a girth $\ge (\frac 1 3 -o(1))\log_d |PGL_2(\F_q)|$ for $q$ sufficiently large.
-What is the exact value is not known but the new graphs of the present paper have likely much larger girth than the one for the corresponding random Cayley graph.
+When dealing with Cayley graphs on $PGL_2(\F_q)$, it was proved in Theorem 9 of~\cite{GaHoShShVi09} that random Cayley graphs\footnote{the model of random Cayley graphs is described p.~2 of~\cite{GaHoShShVi09}} have a girth $\ge ( \frac 13 - o(1)) \log_d |PGL_2(\F_q)|$ for $q$ sufficiently large.
+The exact value is not known, but the new graphs of the present paper have most likely much larger girth than the one for the corresponding random Cayley graph.

-\paragraph{The main inequality.} This paragraph presents the main intermediate result~\eqref{eq:girth}, and the next paragraph will show how to deduce from it the bounds of Theorem~\ref{th:contrib}.
-A few more notations are necessary: \begin{Def} Given an integer $d$, let a prime $p\ge d$ equal to 3 modulo 8 if $d$ is even, and which is ordinary if $d$ is odd.
+\paragraph{The main inequality} This paragraph presents the main intermediate result~\eqref{eq:girth}, and the next paragraph will show how to deduce from it the bounds of Theorem~\ref{th:contrib}.
+A few more notations are necessary: \begin{Def} Given an integer $d$, $p$ denotes any prime number $p\ge d$, with the additional condition $p\equiv 3 \bmod 8$ when $d$ is even.
+Let $\kappa:= \log_p d\ge 1$, so that $p = d^\kappa$.
+Define \end{Def} Given another prime $q > Q_d(p)$, there is a symmetric\footnote{that is if $x\in \Dd_{p,q}$, then $x^{-1} \in \Dd_{p,q}$ as well} subset $\Dd_{p,q}$ of $PGL_2(\F_q)$ of cardinality $d+1$, such that if we define: